markqvist/NomadNet/README.md

 nomadnet --help
 ```

+**Please Note**: If this is the very first time you use pip to install a program on your system, you might need to reboot your system for the program to become available.
+If you get a "command not found" error or similar when running the program, reboot your system and try again.

 The first time the program is running, you will be presented with the **Guide section**, which contains all the information you need to start using Nomad Network.

 To use Nomad Network on packet radio or LoRa, you will need to configure your Reticulum installation to use any relevant packet radio TNCs or LoRa devices on your system.
 See the [Reticulum documentation](https://markqvist.github.io/Reticulum/manual/interfaces.html) for info.
 For a general introduction on how to set up such a system, take a look at [this post](https://unsigned.io/private-messaging-over-lora/).